 16. Are there any winter sports?
 Tell me about them.

 Gaelic football is the most famous sport in Ireland.
 It is played by two teams of 15.
 They play with a round ball, using both hands and feet.
 It is a combination of football and rugby.
 The goal is to get the ball through or over the goals.
 Pella is an indoor version of Gaelic football.

-They also have a Irish ice hockey team, as well as biathlon, cross country skiing and alpine skiing.
+They also have an Irish ice hockey team, as well as biathlon, cross country skiing, and alpine skiing.